 Lisa serves as Director of Finance and Administration for the Western Interstate Energy Board (WIEB).
 She provides advice on budgetary and financial matters to the Executive Director, WIEB Board, and the Western Interconnection Regional Advisory Body (WIRAB).
 This includes preparing annual budgets and audit reports for both WIEB and WIRAB.
 In addition to maintaining financial and accounting databases, she also manages the Human Resources Department of WIEB.
 Prior to joining the WIEB team, she had an extensive accounting and finance background in the Telecom Industry as Controller for a Verizon Wireless Premium Retailer in California.
 Lisa holds an A.A. in Economics and B.S. in Business Administration/Accounting from the California State University Northridge and the University of Phoenix.

 Thomas A. Carr

-Jim manages WIEB’s high-level radioactive waste program, which engages with U.S. Department of Energy, the Nuclear Regulatory Commission, and other state regional and tribal groups on the transportation component of the nation’s program for disposition of commercial spent nuclear fuel and high-level defense waste.
-WIEB’s High-Level Radioactive Waste Committee includes state agency appointees from ten western states.
-Jim holds a BA degree from Williams College and a master’s degree in urban planning from the University of North Carolina.
+Melanie serves as the Nuclear Energy Policy Program Manager for the Western Interstate Energy Board (WIEB)’s high-level radioactive waste program and Committee, which includes state representatives from up to twelve Western states.
+Together with the Committee, Melanie engages with the U.S. Department of Energy, the Nuclear Regulatory Commission, and other state regional and tribal groups on the transportation component of the nation’s program for disposition of commercial spent nuclear fuel and high-level defense waste.
+Melanie holds a JD from the University of Denver Sturm College of Law, and a B.S. in chemistry, also from the University of Denver.